OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

     organisers.
 Partipants in the Challenge will be invited to join the synthesis projects on an opt-in basis.

+If you have questions about the form contact <freyao@vt.edu>

 ## 5.5 Automate your forecasts!

 One of the most exciting parts of near-term ecological forecasting is